overmet15/PG3D-4.7.1/README.md

 Bugs that weren't in original/unmodded version of game are allowed to be fixed.
 Also Shader/Material/Other errors that weren't in original version of the game are allowed.

+It is also allowed to change stuff to make PC gameplay better, and not change the og game at the same time, for example Player could unpause game while being in shop, which leads to dying, we had to fix that.
+Yes, it does change core of the game a little bit, but doesnt really change the game itself.

 If you want to add guns/maps/other stuff into the game, this is not allowed, please make fork/copy of repo and then do whatever you want.

+For other stuff, if you are not sure, just make a request, ill accept it or explain why i wont.
 ## Credits
 Everything is currently done by overmet15.